-Hit and Run Car Accidents Sarasota Car Accident Lawyers
+Hit and Run Car Accident Attorneys

 What starts out as a simple car accident can turn into a hit and run crime scene if you drive away, even if no one is hurt.
 Asking if the person you hit is okay is NEVER enough.
 The driver has a responsibility to stop, get help, exchange information, and report the accident to police.